Patient Monitor Accessories: Complete Guide by Parameter Type

 Accessory Components

 Reusable SpO2 Sensors — These clip onto the patient's finger (or ear, for ear-clip models) and are designed for repeated use across patients after cleaning.
-Types include finger clip (adult), soft silicone (adult/pediatric), Y-type wrap (neonate/infant), and ear clip.
-Each type is optimized for different patient populations and clinical scenarios.
+Types include:

-Disposable SpO2 Sensors — Single-patient-use adhesive sensors designed for infection control, sensitive skin (burn patients, neonates), or surgical settings where a secure adhesion is needed.
+Disposable SpO2 Sensors — Single-patient-use adhesive sensors for infection control, sensitive skin (burn patients, neonates), or surgical settings where secure adhesion is needed.
 Available in non-adhesive wrap, adhesive, and pediatric-specific versions.
+MedLinket disposable sensors come in three material types:

 SpO2 Adapter/Extension Cables — Connect short-cable sensors to the monitor.
-This is also where brand compatibility is defined — a Masimo adapter cable allows Masimo-type sensors to connect to Masimo-compatible monitor ports.
+This is where brand compatibility is defined — a Masimo adapter cable allows Masimo-type sensors to connect to Masimo-compatible monitor ports.
+MedLinket's multi-compatible adapter strategy allows a single sensor to work across Mindray, Philips, GE, Masimo, and Nellcor-compatible monitors simply by swapping adapter cables — reducing inventory SKUs by up to 60%.

 Symptom Likely Accessory Cause Solution